kaiserthe13th/tr-lang/README.md

 for features use <span class="tag">`(enhancement | yükseltme)`</span> tag, for bugs use <span class="tag">`(bug)`</span> tag and for documentation updates use <span class="tag">`(documentation | dökümantasyon)`</span> tag

 👍 Bugfix PR's are welcome!

+# 🔮 Plans For Future
+- Rust-like implemented structs
+- Actual Lists
+- Interpolated Strings
+- Package Manager (planned to be named one of Trileche, Trill, Tren or Trial)

 # 📜 Thanks